SilviaEiden/School_District_Analysis/README.md

 * How is the school summary affected?

-The school summary is a snapshot of each school in the district with key metrics such as School name, School type, Total students, Total school budget, Per student budget, Average math score, Average reading score, % passing math, % passing reading and % overall passing.
+The school summary is a snapshot of each school in the district with key metrics:
+- School name
+- School type
+- Total students
+- Total school budget
+- Per student budget
+- Average math score
+- Average reading score
+- % passing math
+- % passing reading
+- % overall passing

-It was determined that math and reading grades of 461 students in the 9th grade at Thomas High School were not going to be considered for both the school district summary as well as the school summary.
-Therefore, only the math and reading grades of students in the 10th, 11th and 12th  grade were being calculated for Thomas High School instead to uphold state-testing standards.
+It was determined that math and reading grades for the 461 9th grade students at Thomas High School were not going to be considered for the school district summary or the school summary.
+Therefore, to uphold state-testing standards, the math and reading grades for only students in the 10th, 11th and 12th grades were being calculated for Thomas High School.

-To calculate passing scores, it is critical to keep in mind that for assessment tests, the passing score is 70, with the >= 70 statement to filter the grades (that are passing).
+To calculate passing scores, it is critical to keep in mind that for assessment tests, the passing score is 70, with the >= 70 statement to filter the grades.

-For example, to calculate the overall passing percentage for the 10th to 12th grade at Thomas High School the total count of passing grades for math and reading was divided by the new total student count, which is 1,174, and then multiplying it by 100.
+For example, to calculate the overall passing percentage for the 10th to 12th grade students at Thomas High School, the total count of passing grades for math and reading was divided by the new total student count, which is 1,174, and then multiplying it by 100.
 The following code was used:

 ```
 ThomasHS_passing_mathreading = pd.DataFrame(student_data_df.loc[(student_data_df['school_name'] == 'Thomas High School') & (student_data_df["math_score"] >= 70) & (student_data_df["reading_score"] >= 70)])